 In science, we define heat as the transfer of thermal energy from one system to another.
 (Add this definition to the board.)
 I need une volunteer.
 (Call on a student to come up to the front of the classroom.
 Give the student an ice cube.)
 How does the ice feel on your hand?
 (Answer: Cold) How do you think heat is being transferred between your hand and the ice?
 (Expected answer: The ice is making my hand cold.)
 Good, thank you.
 (Have the student sit down.)
 This demonstrates an important concept about heat: Heat always goes from high energy to low energy.
-Because (students name)'s hand had more energy than the ice, energy transferred from his/her hand to the ice.
+Because (students name)'s hand had more energy than the ice, energy transferred from their hand to the ice.
 So the ice makes your hand feel cold, but it is because your hand transfers energy into the ice causing the ice to increase in temperature and your hand to decrease in temperature.
 So really, your hand is making the ice warmer!
 Engineers use this detail-level understanding of heat transfer to perform many tasks.
 For example, let's consider a car's engine.

 In order for a car to move, its engine combusts gasoline or diesel and converts the chemical potential energy stored in the fuel into kinetic energy.
 In that reaction, a tremendous amount of heat is produced and transferred to the engine.
 If the engine gets too hot, parts begin to break.
 In order to keep the engine at a more tolerable temperature, engineers designed a system we call the radiator.
 Fluid in the radiator runs through the engine where heat is transferred into the fluid, which then travels back to the radiator where it is cooled before cycling back to the engine.
 Students can conduct their own experiment with the associated activity What Works Best in a Radiator? by measuring the differences in transfers of heat energy between different liquids.